+1 (862) 222-0442 (EST)

 The second a bracelet design with filigree applied to a silver base, serpent designs on the sides and a pearl.

-These can be found at the Metropolitan Museum of Art in New York.
+Photo: We've used AI models to show these bracelets "in action" (the real ones can be found at the Metropolitan Museum of Art in New York).

 Ultimately it was the People